readthedocs/blog/adding-markdown-support.rst

 There is a `proposed draft`_ to the Commonmark spec to allow a similar syntax.
-We are investigating adding support to this in recommonmark, but we don't want to implement something, and then have something else become the standard.
+We are investigating adding support to this in recommonmark, but we don't want to implement a standard prematurely.

 Feedback
 --------